btoll/benjamintoll.com/content/post/running_a_container_as_an_unprivileged_user.md

 vagrant:100000:65536
 ```

-We can easily verify what the UID maps to on the host by running the sleep command in the container (also, sending the container to the backgroun) and then finding its UID on the host:
+We can easily verify what the UID maps to on the host by running the sleep command in the container (also, sending the container to the background) and then finding its UID on the host:

 ```bash
 $ docker run --rm -d alpine sleep 1000